So, you recently went to one of your favorite websites and, instead of seeing the site you expected, you got a 504 gateway timeout error message.

-Just hit the refresh button usually on the left side in your browser window.
+- Refresh the page – Just hit the refresh button usually on the left side in your browser window.
 You can also press F5 on your keyboard.
-Did you just make a payment?
-If so, be careful while performing this refresh step since you might get charged twice.
+If you just made an online payment, be careful while performing this step since you might get charged twice.

-In addition to your computer and all devices, don’t forget to restart networking equipment like your modem and router.
+- Restart your computer and networking equipment – In addition to your computer and all devices, don’t forget to restart networking equipment like your modem and Wi-Fi router.

-If you’re using the default servers assigned by your ISP, you can change things by using open DNS servers like Google’s Public DNS.
+- Change your DNS server – If you’re using the default servers assigned by your ISP, you can change things by using a free DNS server.